Watering Weigela

 Weigela Watering Tips

-• Feel the soil and water when the top several inches of soil is dry.
+• Feel the soil and water when the top several inches of soil are dry.

-• Saturate the soil to develop an extensive root system.
+• Water deeply when the soil feels dry to promote a drought-tolerant root system.

 Alison Cotsonas Profile Pic